thkukuk/lastlog2/README.md

 For background on the Y2038 problem (32bit time_t counter will overflow) I suggest to start with the wikipedia [Year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem) article.

 There is also a more [technical document](https://github.com/thkukuk/utmpx/blob/main/Y2038.md), describing the problem in more detail, which also contains a list of affected packages.
+And a more highlevel blog "[Y2038, glibc and /var/log/lastlog on 64bit architectures](https://www.thkukuk.de/blog/Y2038_glibc_lastlog_64bit/)"

 Additional, `/var/log/lastlog` can become really huge if there are big UIDs in use on the system.
 Since it is a sparse file, this is normally not a problem, but depending on the filesystem or the tools used for backup, this can become a real problem.